karthikramx/Diversified-Stock-Portfolio-Using-Clustering-Analysis/README.md

 - Daily Change in price
 - Daily Variation in price

-### Calculating feature vectors and performing dimensionality reduction
+### Exploring intra feature correlation matrix using correlogram

 The following plots show the correlogram plotted from the correlation matrix on the feature vectors.